 Paul Fishman, freelance writer and editor

 I’m a freelance writer and editor with a background in publishing and the book trade.
-Until December 2016 I lived and worked in the UK city of Bristol (south-west England), but I’m now based in the village of Windermere in the English Lake District (Cumbria).
+Until December 2016 I lived and worked in the UK city of Bristol (south-west England), but I’m now based in the English Lake District (Cumbria).
 I work with clients across the UK and as far away as Australia.

 More information and contact